-up this neglected grain and give it a abance upon the dry lands of Utah, to prove itself a beneficent cereal link between the thrifty husbandman of the closing nineteenth century and his closing nineteenth equally thrifty bro nineteenth century and his thrifty brother of the unrecorded past.
+up this neglected grain and give it a chance upon the dry lands of Utah, to prove itself a beneficent cereal link between the thrifty husbandman of the closing nineteenth century and his closing nineteenth equally thrifty bro nineteenth century and his thrifty brother of the unrecorded past.

-If Professor Latto would not call it wheat, it would be presumptuous in me to give it a name.
-It has the appear-ance of a bybrid, partaking of the na-ture of both wheat and barley, or per-haps rye.
-The evolutionist who tells us that wheat was once a wild grass, and he able to trace its device most If Professor Latto would not call it be able to trace its development, may and predict its age.
+if Professor Latto would not call it wheat, it would be presumptuous in me to give it a name.
+It has the appearance of a bybrid, partaking of the nature of both wheat and barley, or perhaps rye.
+The evolutionist who tells us that wheat was once a wild grass, If Professor Latto would not call it be able to trace its develorment, and predict its age.

-Mrs. Beauregard only has a little over a pint of this grain which she brought out in a paper sack and kindly gave me a tablesponful.
-If Mr. Matheson or any other gentleman desires to give upon its merits, I will send from my supply to each applicant, thirteen ker-nels until I have only thirteen left, which I reserve for my own planting.
+Mrs. Beauregard only has a little over a pint of this grain which she brought out in a paper sack and kindly gave me a tablespoonful.
+If Mr. Matheson or any other gentleman desires to give this grain a fair and honest trial to live upon its merits, I will send from my supply to each applicant, thirteen ker-nels until I have only thirteen left, which I reserve for my own planting.
 A. BIRD.